DaniellaToth05/TuneTwin-2.0/README.md

 # TuneTwin 🎧

-**TuneTwin** is a music recommendation tool that uses the Spotify API to help you discover new music.
+**TuneTwin** is a music recommendation tool that uses the Spotify API, LastFM API, and Deezer API to help you discover new music.
 Just enter your favorite song, and TuneTwin will find tracks with a similar vibe.
 Whether you want to expand your playlists or explore new artists, TuneTwin makes music discovery easy and personalized!

 ## Features

-- **Song-Based Recommendations**: Enter a favorite song, and TuneTwin finds similar tracks using the Spotify API.
+- **Song-Based Recommendations**: Enter a favorite song, and TuneTwin finds similar tracks using the LastFM API.
 - **Personalized Discovery**: Explore music tailored to your tastes.
 - **Simple and Intuitive Interface**: Easy-to-use interface for seamless music discovery.